taliaqaiser1/tswd-portfolio/visualizing-government-debt.md

 ## Part 1: Debt-to-GDP Ratio 2021

 "General government debt-to-GDP ratio measures the gross debt of the general government as a percentage of GDP.
 It is a key indicator for the sustainability of government finance.
-Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardised guarantee schemes, and other accounts payable.
+Debt is calculated as the sum of the following liability categories (as applicable): currency and deposits; debt securities, loans; insurance, pensions and standardized guarantee schemes, and other accounts payable.
 Changes in government debt over time primarily reflect the impact of past government deficits."

 Source: https://data.oecd.org/gga/general-government-debt.htm